The Tidal Disruption Event AT2021ehb: Evidence of Relativistic Disk Reflection, and Rapid Evolution of the Disk-Corona System: Discussion

 First, TDEs with relativistic jets \citep[e.g.,][]{Bloom2011, Burrows2011, Cenko2012, Pasham2015} also show a sharp drop in X-ray luminosity 200 to 300 days (in the rest frame) after the discovery and that has been interpreted as the thick-to-thin transition of the inner disk \citep{tchekhovskoy14_mad_jet}.
 Second, from the mass fallback rate $\dot{M}_{\rm fb}\simeq M_*/3P_{\rm min} (t/P_{\rm min})^{-5/3}$ ($M_*$ being the stellar mass and $P_{\rm min}$ being the minimum period of the fallback material), one can estimate the time $t_{\rm Edd}$ at which the fallback rate drops below the Eddington accretion rate of $\sim 10L_{\rm Edd}/c^2$, and the result is \citep{Lu18}

-where we have taken the stellar radius to be $R_*\simeq R_\odot (M_*/\msun)$ for main-sequence stars.
+where we have taken the \ad{normal mass-radius relation of main sequence stars $R_\ast \simeq R_\odot (M_\ast/\msun)^q$ ($q=0.8$ below one solar mass stars and $q=0.57$ above one solar mass stars)}.
 We expect the inner disk to collapse into a thin state on the timescale of $t_{\rm Edd}$, under the condition that an order-unity fraction of the fallback rate directly reaches near the innermost regions of the disk.
 We note that the condition is satisfied for a $\approx 10^7M_\odot$ MBH since the tidal radius is only $\approx 10R_{\rm g}$ for a solar-type star.

-If the rapid X-ray flux drop ($\rm D\rightarrow E$) is indeed caused by a disk state transition, then after the transition, the disk mass will accumulate over time due to on-going fallback.
+If the rapid X-ray flux drop ($\rm D\rightarrow E$) is indeed caused by a disk state transition, then after the transition, the disk mass will accumulate over time due to ongoing fallback.
 This causes the accretion rate to increase, and eventually the disk briefly goes back to a thick state (with a very short viscous time) followed by another transition to the thin state.
 This is qualitatively consistent with the second rapid X-ray flux decline at $\delta t \approx 325\,$days ($\rm E1\rightarrow E2$ in Figure~\ref{fig:multi_evol}).